Is an Immunodeficiency Disorder?

 - common variable immunodeficiency (CVID)

 is known as “boy in a bubble” disease

 Secondary disorders happen when an outside source, such as a

 toxic chemical or infection, attacks your body.
 Severe burns and radiation also

 - cancers of the immune system, such as leukemia

-People who have a family history of primary disorders are at a higher-than-normal risk for them.
+People who have a family history of primary disorders have a

-Cancers and the chemotherapy drugs used to treat them can reduce your immunity.
+Cancers and chemotherapy drugs can also reduce your

-The following diseases and conditions are also linked to immunodeficiency disorders:
+The following diseases and conditions are linked to